-In the upcoming years, it is believed that we will see the growth of technologies that can flip the relationship between businesses and customer data upside down.
-Data issues and their privacy have hogged a lot of limelight over the years, and this has pushed personal privacy technologies to mature up.
+In the upcoming years, it is believed that we will see the growth of technologies.
+That can flip the relationship between businesses and customer data upside down.
+Data issues and their privacy have hogged a lot of limelight over the years, and this has pushed personal privacy technologies to mature.
 This way, users will have access to better privacy and data protection.

 Virtual Personal Networks or VPNs, which prevent third parties to attain undue access to a user’s data, have become increasingly popular of late, along with data anonymizers.